aspose-words/Aspose.Words-API-References/english/net/aspose.words/paragraphformat/isheading/_index.md

 title: ParagraphFormat.IsHeading
 linktitle: IsHeading
 second_title: Aspose.Words for .NET API Reference
-description: ParagraphFormat property.
+description: ParagraphFormat IsHeading property.
 True when the paragraph style is one of the builtin Heading styles in C#.
 type: docs
 weight: 130
 url: /net/aspose.words/paragraphformat/isheading/